Best Web3 Rug Pull Detection Tools in 2026 — Ranked & Compared

 Chains: 30+ EVM and non-EVM chains

-Best for: First-line contract scanning; wallet and DEX integration via API; quick 10-second gut checks on any token
+Best for: First-line contract scanning; wallet and DEX integration via API; quick gut checks on any token

 Free tier: Yes — free API and consumer interface